serejandmyself/cryptowiki/cryptowiki.md

 Does what it says on the box.
 A wiki of useful crypto resources to help me make decisions in regard to researching, trading and/or investing into crypto.

 Do you own due diligence.
 Not a financial advice.
 I don't really know what I'm doing...
+If you like this, star it!

 ## Contributing